Reporting Protocol Deviations

 A. Emergency Deviations require prompt reporting to the IRB promptly after they occur

-1. Emergency deviations are those occurring in an emergency situation, such as when a departure from the protocol is required immediately to protect the life or physical well-being of a participant.
-In such cases there is no time to prospectively seek the approval of the IRB.
-The sponsor and the IRB of record must be notified as soon as possible, but not later than 5 days after the emergency situation occurred (21 CFR 812.150(a)(4))*.
-The PI must submit a report to the IRB of record in eIRB via a Further Study Action for Protocol Event Report.
-Deviations of this nature are always considered to be unanticipated problems involving risks to subjects or others (see Policy No. 103.6(b)).
+1. Emergency deviations are those occurring in an emergency situation, such as when a departure from the approved protocol is required immediately to protect the life or physical well-being of a participant.
+In such cases there might be no time to prospectively seek the approval of the IRB before implementing the urgent deviation.
+If an emergency deviation was implemented without approval by the IRB, such deviation must be reported to the JHM IRB and the sponsor as soon as possible, but not later than 5 days after the emergency situation occurred (21 CFR 812.150(a)(4))*.
+The PI must submit a report to the JHM IRB in eIRB via a Further Study Action for Protocol Event Report.
+Deviations of this nature are always considered to be unanticipated problems involving risks to subjects or others (see the Organizational Policy on Prompt Reporting of Reportable Events)

 * (Note that the reporting standard in 21 CFR 812.150(a)(4), which applies to studies involving Investigational Device Exemptions, shall apply broadly to all emergency deviations at JHM).

-Major, non-emergent deviations are planned deviations that are non-emergent and represent a major change in the approved protocol.
-These deviations are changes that the IRB must approve before the proposed change is implemented (via submission of a Further Study Action for Change in Research in eIRB).
+Non- emergent deviations or planned deviations are considered t changes in researchand the IRB must approve these changes before the proposed change is implemented (via submission of a Further Study Action for Change in Research in eIRB).
 Examples include exceptions to eligibility criteria, exceptions to the form and manner of obtaining informed consent, and exceptions to the schedule of administration of an investigational product.

-If a planned major, non-emergent deviation occurs without prior IRB approval, the event is non-compliance which must be reported promptly to the IRB via Further study Action for Protocol Event Report in eIRB.
+If a planned major, non-emergent deviation occurs without prior IRB approval, the event is non-compliance which must be reported promptly to the IRB via Further study Action as a Protocol Event Report in eIRB.
 A PI’s failure to report promptly any major, non-emergent deviation for which the PI did not obtain prior approval is itself an incident of non-compliance.
-Incidents of non-compliance will be managed in accordance with the Organization Policy on Investigator Non-Compliance Policy No. 103.7.
+Incidents of non-compliance must be reported, in accordance with the Organizational Policy on Prompt Reporting of Reportable Events and such reported events will be reviewed and managed in accordance with this policy.

-C. Minor or administrative protocol deviations require reporting to the IRB at continuing review
+C. Minor or administrative protocol deviations identified after they have occurred require reporting to the IRB at continuing review

 What are the protocol deviation reporting requirements for commercially sponsored research?